 The mission of the Negaunee Police Department is to serve the City of Negaunee with integrity, and to take pride in our community, our people and our department.
 We will promote safety and security by keeping the lines of communication open, and we will deliver a high level of personal service by working one-on-one with citizens to resolve problems.

 You can also come down to the department at any time.
-If the door is secured upon your arrival, simply open the yellow call-box outside the station door and lift the handset.
+If the door is locked upon your arrival, simply open the yellow call-box outside the station door and lift the handset.
 You will connect with a dispatcher who can send an officer to meet with you at the department.
 This call-box is for use in any situation - not just emergencies.
 Feel free to utilize this service in order to speak with an officer in person outside of regular business hours.

 Tour the Department